antoniogonca95/metrics-app/README.md

 # metrics-app

-This simple app was developed with the purpose of storing metrics for an hour and returning the sum stored for a metric
+This simple app was developed with the purpose of storing values for metrics for an hour and returning the sum of the values stored.

 ## Endpoints
 - [Store metric - POST /metrics/{key}](#store-value-for-a-metric)